 - Trapping may be option for feral deer control in some circumstances.
 Simplest form involves self-mustering trap.

 - Exclusion fencing while expensive, can be an effective method of protecting intensive agriculture from feral deer impacts.

-- Feral fallow deer is a restricted invasive animal under the Biosecurity Act 2014.
+- Feral fallow deer is a category 3, 4 and 6 restricted invasive animal under the Biosecurity Act 2014.

-- The Act requires everyone to take all reasonable and practical steps to minimise the risks associated with invasive animals under their control.
+- You must take all reasonable and practical measures to minimise the biosecurity risks associated with dealing with feral fallow chital deer under your control.
 This is called a general biosecurity obligation (GBO).

 - At a local level, each local government must have a biosecurity plan that covers invasive animals in its area.
-This plan may include actions to be taken on certain species.
+This plan may include actions to be taken on feral fallow deer.
 Some of these actions may be required under local laws.
 Contact your local government for more information.